 Q: What is the relationship between Cal Maritime and the Foundation?

-A: The Foundation is the philanthropic arm of The California Maritime Academy.
-The Foundation’s mission is to support the mission, vision, and priorities of Cal Maritime.
+A: The Foundation is the philanthropic arm of Cal Maritime.
+The Foundation's mission is to support the mission, vision, and priorities of Cal Maritime.
 The Foundation houses and supports the Alumni Association and manages the Endowment.
-The Vice President for University Advancement serves as the Executive Director of the Foundation.
+The vice president for University Advancement serves as the Executive Director of the Foundation.
 The wages and benefits of the University Advancement Staff are paid by the University.

 Q: What is the difference between a campus "auxiliary" and the Foundation?

-A: The California State University uses “auxiliary” organizations to manage activities that, for legal and practical reasons, are judged to be best kept separate from the activities of the “campus.”
+A: The California State University uses "auxiliary" organizations to manage activities that, for legal and practical reasons, are judged to be best kept separate from the activities of the "campus."
 Auxiliaries are used to manage book stores, build student housing, even to develop sophisticated sports facilities.
-The California Maritime Academy Foundation is an approved CSU auxiliary.
-The Cal Maritime Associated Students is also a CMA auxiliary.
+California Maritime Academy Foundation is an approved CSU auxiliary.
+The Cal Maritime Associated Students is also a Cal Maritime auxiliary.

 A: The Foundation is not a member organization.
 All decisions about the work of the Foundation are made by the Board of Directors.